ttvpro007/ttvpro007.github.io/src/components/README.md

 # Portfolio Components

 This directory contains all the React components for the portfolio application, organized with a focus on reusability, maintainability, and the user's preferred gamer aesthetic.
+All components have been refactored to use the centralized animation system located in `../utils/animations.js`.

 ## 🏗️ Architecture Overview